ab2022/thousand-clients/tf/Readme.md

 terrafrom apply "dashworld_1"
 ```

-AWS credentials need to be provided.
+AWS credentials need to be provided and the security group and profile will need to be changed.
 Number of instances can be edited in `main.tf`
 and number of clients for each instance can be edited in `install.sh`.